AClouDitation/Linux_function_tracer/README.md

 # Linux Function Tracer
-This tool is used to statically analyzing linux functions
+This tool is used to statically analyzing linux functions, reporting call paths of a specific group of functions, their Locations and # of SLOC
 # USAGE

 ## main.py